-Notification of Rights Under the Protection of Pupil Rights Amendment (PPRA)/Utah FERPA (UFERPA)
+Protection of Pupil Rights Amendment (PPRA) and UT FERPA Policy

-• Consent before students are required to submit to a psychological or psychiatric examination, test, or treatment, or any survey, analysis, or evaluation in which the evident intended effect is to cause the student to reveal information concerning one or more of the following protected areas about the student or any family member (“protected information survey”) except as part of a suicide prevention program as described in 53G-9-702, if the protected information survey is administered by the state of Utah, or if there is a reasonable belief that there is an emergency, child abuse, neglect, or a serious threat to the wellbeing of the student
+- Restrictions on collecting sensitive information.
+Written parental consent shall be required before students are administered a psychological or psychiatric examination, test, or treatment, or any survey, analysis, or evaluation in which the evident intended effect is to cause the student to reveal information concerning one or more of the following sensitive areas about the student or any family member:

 - Sex behavior, orientation, or attitudes;